liurongLori/pykit/httpmultipart/README.md

     The value can be a string or a list, string indicates that the field is a normal string, However, there are three situations about list:

-    First, the list indicates that field can be a common string generator, and the arguments are `str_reader` and `size`.
-The `str_reader` is a generator, representing upload the large string, `size` refers to the length of the string
+    First, the list indicates that field can be a string generator, and the arguments are `str_reader`,`size` and `file_name`.
+The `str_reader` is a generator, representing upload the large string, `size` refers to the length of the string, `file_name` is an optional argument.

+    Second, the list indicates that field can be a string, and the arguments are `string`, `size`, `file_name`.
+The string refers the user want to upload a string.
+When the list[0] is a `string`, the program automatically converts the string into a generator, `size` and `file_name` is an optional argument

-    Second, the list indicates that field can be a file, and the arguments are `file_path` and `size`.
-The `file_path` is the path of the file and `size` refers to the length of the file.
-When the list[0] is a `file_path`, the program automatically converts the file by `file_path` into a common string generator
+    Third, the list indicates that field can be a file, and the arguments are `file_object`, `size` and `file_name`.
+The `file_object` is a file object, `size` refers to the length of the file.
+When the list[0] is a `file_object`, the program automatically converts the file into a generator, `file_name` is an optional argument

-    Third, the list indicates that field can be a file generator, and the arguments are `file_reader`, `size` and `file_name`.
-The `file_reader` is a generator, representing upload the file, `size` refers to the length of the file, `file_name` is the name of the uploaded file
+    Fourth, the list indicates that field can be a file generator, and the arguments are `file_reader`, `size` and `file_name`.
+The `file_reader` is a generator, representing upload the file, `size` refers to the length of the file, `file_name` is an optional argument

     -   `headers`:
     a dict, key is the `field_header_name`, value is the `field_header_value`,